paulhibbitts/top-10-docsify-this-tips/README.md

 ## Automatic "Edit This Page" Links

-- Automatically add an "Edit this Page" link to your GitHub or Codeberg-hosted content for collaborative editing, which is customizable using the `edit-link`, `edit-link-text`, or `edit-link-emoji` URL parameters.
+- Automatically add a link to your GitHub or Codeberg-hosted content for collaborative editing or access to raw Markdown content, which is customizable using the `edit-link`, `edit-link-text`, or `edit-link-emoji` URL parameters.

 ## Pre-Configured Web Page Builder (WPB) URLs